 - 4.2.062 Riders who abandon the race are marked on the result sheet as "DNF" (did not finish) and are not awarded any points for this event. - 4.2.063 Lapped riders must complete the lap during which they were lapped and leave the event via an exit located before the finishing straight or in the "80%" zone as described in article 4.2.064, if that rule applies.
-They are listed in the results in the order in which they are pulled out of the race showing the number of laps down. (text modified on 1.02.12). - 4.2.064 The decision as to whether the 80% rule is to be applied for Olympic cross-country events (XCO) is made by the president of the commissaires' panel after discussion with the organiser.
-Any rider whose time being 80% slower of that of the race leader's first lap is pulled out of the race.
-He is required to leave the race at the end of his lap in the zone provided for the purpose (the "80% zone") except when the rider is on his final lap.
-For Olympic cross-country events at continental championships, world cups, world championships and the Olympic Games, the 80% rule must be applied. - 4.2.065 Riders pulled out of the race under article 4.2.064 are listed in the results in the order in which they are pulled out of the race showing the number of laps down. (text modified on 1.02.12).
+They are listed in the results in the order in which they are pulled out of the race plus number of laps which have not been completed. - 4.2.064 The decision as to whether the 80 % rule is to be applied for Olympic cross-country events (XCO) is made by the president of the commissaires' panel after discussion with the organiser.
+Any rider whose time being 80 % slower of that of the race leader's first lap is pulled out of the race.
+He is required to leave the race at the end of his lap in the zone provided for the purpose (the "80 % zone") except when the rider is on his final lap.
+For Olympic cross-country events at continental championships, world cups, world championships and the Olympic Games, the 80 % rule must be applied. - 4.2.065 Riders pulled out of the race under article 4.2.064 are listed in the results in the order in which they are pulled out of the race plus number of laps down.